-The Group is exposed to equity price risk arising from financial assets at FVTPL and derivative financial instruments.
+The Group is exposed to price risk arising from financial assets at FVTPL (2022: financial assets at FVTPL and derivative financial instruments).
 Management manages this exposure by maintaining a portfolio of investments with different risks.

-The Group's equity price risk is mainly concentrated on listed equity instruments quoted on the Stock Exchange.
+The Group's price risk is mainly concentrated on listed debt securities (2022: listed equity securities) quoted on the Stock Exchange and Singapore Exchange Limited.